ellysh/dota2-combo-bots/README.md

 https://developer.valvesoftware.com/wiki/Dota_2_Workshop_Tools/Scripting/Built-In_Ability_Names
 3. Names of the items abilities match the items names.

+These are steps to generate Lua scripts from the Database document:

+1. Save each sheet of the Database document as the CSV file with the `;` field delimiter and `"` text delimiter.
+2. Use the `generator/generator.py` file to create Lua script from each of saved CSV files.
+The script has three parameters: name of the sheet, number of columns and a name of the input CSV file.
+You can get examples of the script usage in the `generator/launch.sh` file.
+3. Copy all generated Lua scripts to the `bot/database` directory.

 ### HEROES

 The `HEROES` sheet specifies a list of heroes that can be selected by bot on the draft step.